'Absolutely devastating': Principals on proposed ban on international students

 "Schools are up in arms.
 There is a huge amount of concern, frustration and anger at the Government," he said.

-He said revenue from fee-paying students went towards "world class pastoral care" and also helped fund English language support for both international and domestic students.
+Revenue from fee-paying students went towards "world-class pastoral care" and also helped fund English language support for both international and domestic students.

 Counsellors and teacher aides for domestic and international students with additional learning needs were also employed.